tntconcept/tnt-hook-git/README.md

 chmod +x .git/hooks/pre-push
 ```

-Also create a file **.git/hooks/TNTGitHookConfig.json** to indicate to which project imputate.
+Also create a file **.git/hooks/TNTGitHookConfig.json** to indicate to which project impute.
+Double check that the information is as showed in TNT.
 Example:

 ```json
 {